sonata-nfv/tng-api-gtw/README.md

 All external requests enter the [security gateway](https://github.com/sonata-nfv/tng-api-gtw/tree/master/tng-sec-gtw), where they are redirected to the adequate port and to the [router](https://github.com/sonata-nfv/tng-api-gtw/tree/master/tng-router) component, where the request is delivered to the pre-defined component.

-For further details on these components, please check those component's README files.
+For further details on those components, please check their README files:

-Other components are the following:

 * [tng-common](https://github.com/sonata-nfv/tng-gtk-common/);
 * [tng-gtk-sp](https://github.com/sonata-nfv/tng-gtk-sp);